stonksDB/backend/readme.md

 If it does not work try the following:

+1. run "npm install"
-1. run "npm install -g node-dev"
+2. run "npm install -g node-dev"

 ## Development